chris-greening/spyrograph/_posts/2023-03-11-draw-beautiful-geometric-visualizations-and-animations-with-python-and-spyrograph.md

 Simply put, hypotrochoids and epitrochoids are curves formed by tracing a point on a circle as it rolls around the inside (for the hypotrochoid) or the outside (for the epitrochoid) of a fixed circle

-The resulting curves can be incredibly intricate, elegant, and pleasing to the eye and have a surprisingly wide range of applications ranging from engineering to astronomy and even the patterns printed on banknotes, securities, and passports as a security measure against counterfeiting
+The resulting curves can be incredibly intricate, elegant, and pleasing to the eye and have a surprisingly wide range of applications ranging from engineering and astronomy to even patterns printed on banknotes and passports as security measures against counterfeiting

 ## Exploring the math behind these patterns